 - Junior School field trips include visits to the Carnegie Science Center, Triple B Farms, Fort Ligonier, Fort Pitt Museum, Heinz History Center and the University of Pittsburgh Nationality Rooms.

 - Middle School field trips include visits to Hindu temples, the Pittsburgh Zoo & PPG Aquarium and the Carnegie Museums, as well as exploring Pittsburgh's rivers with RiverQuest.

 - Senior School students interested in medical careers have visited UPMC's Neuroapoptosis and Translational Therapeutics Lab.
 Economic students have given presentations at Pitt's School of Business.
 Science students have studied physics at Kennywood.
 Art students have explored the Warhol Museum, Pittsburgh Glass Center and Clay Place.

-- At all three schools, students attend local theatrical performances at Heinz Hall, the Benedum Center and other local venues.
+- At all four schools, students attend local theatrical performances at Heinz Hall, the Benedum Center and other local venues.

 Several opportunities exist for SSA students to engage with peers across the country and to explore our nation through school-sponsored trips.